Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 There are some students who desire the benefit of an undergraduate education in the liberal arts and sciences prior to pursuing a more technical or specialized degree and career.
 Such students are able to take advantage of several dual degree or second degree programs arranged between Rhodes and other universities.

 For those students who are interested in pursuing studies in engineering, Rhodes offers three Dual Degree Programs.
 Dual Bachelor’s degree programs are offered in cooperation with Washington University in St. Louis and Christian Brothers University (Memphis).
 Masters programs in Electrical Engineering and Biomedical Engineering are offered in cooperation with the University of Memphis.
 There is also a BS/BS/MS program available through Washington University.
 Students outside the science disciplines are also encouraged to combine those studies with engineering.
-The coordinator of these programs at Rhodes is Dr. Ann Viano (Department of Physics), and students interested in pursuing a dual degree engineering program should meet with her as early as possible in their college careers.
+The coordinator of these programs at Rhodes is Dr. Ann Viano (Department of Physics), and students interested in pursuing a dual degree engineering program should meet with the coordinator as early as possible in their college careers.

 Dual Degree Engineering Programs